fossasia/eventyay-tickets/doc/developer/setup.rst

 | git                              | ``git``          |
 +----------------------------------+------------------+

-If your operating system does not provide Python 3.9 or newer, you might need to `compile it yourself`_ or install it from the `unstable` or `experimental` repositories.

 Some Python dependencies might also need a compiler during installation, the Debian package ``build-essential`` or something similar should suffice.